umami-hep/puma/docs/examples/histograms.md

 ## Underflow/overflow bins

-Underflow and overflow bins are disabled by default, but can be activated using the `underoverflow` attribute of `puma.HistogramPlot`.
+Underflow and overflow bins are enabled by default, but can be deactivated using the `underoverflow` attribute of `puma.HistogramPlot`.
 Below an example of the same Gaussian distribution plotted with and without underflow/overflow bins.